emilieskoog/WATL/Identifying-and-Extracting-Viral-Structural-Proteins-Workflow.md

-# Viral Isoelectric Point Workflow
+# Identifying and Extracting Viral Structural Proteins Workflow.md

 Viruses were previously identified using VirSorter2 and geNomad, then combined, dereplicated, and quality-filtered to generate a curated viral genome set as noted [here](https://github.com/emilieskoog/WATL/blob/main/Viral-Identification-Workflow.md).
 We now outline the workflow used to assign viral taxonomy, annotate viral genes, and extract viral structural proteins required for the subsequent viral proteome isoelectric point analysis.